‘Red Dead Redemption 2’ Demo Flops At 2018 GME Conference, But There’s Still Hope

 Based on the reactions, most people who watched the demo may have felt like it did not do the upcoming prequel game justice.
 Most of the comments WCCF Tech pointed out seemed to agree that the demo did not feature enough action in the game.
 So the public really just got to see the beauty of Red Dead Redemption 2‘s scenery, but not much of its gameplay.

-Majority of the people who saw the demo felt it was a failure.
+The majority of the people who saw the demo felt it was a failure.
 Luckily, most of the people who saw the demo did not link the demo’s shortcomings with the entire game.
 A lot of gamers who watched the RDR2 demonstration video still believed that the game would sell well and have a high chance of pleasing loyal Red Dead Redemption fans.

-“I thoughts RDR2 looked great.
+“I thought RDR2 looked great.
 Definitely, GOTY contender and I’m not going to judge by one mission.
 Anyone who enjoyed the first one is probably [going to] love this new one,” said u/PreorderPolice.

 55 DAYS. #RDR2 pic.twitter.com/mJ1luwIVBr